September 26, 2021, Twenty-sixth Sunday of Ordinary Time, year B

 A Modestly Proposed Interpretation: What I've called the two inner stories seem drafted to fit the outer situation, the priestly writers' purpose of putting the nation back together after exile.
 There were complainers in post-exilic Judah, and there were even Jews who voluntarily stayed behind in Babylon when they could have come home.
 The writers may be comparing them to the ungrateful Israelites of the Exodus.
 Secondly, there's a great endorsement of the authority of these priest-scribes in the story of God spreading Moses' spirit among seventy elders, although that's undermined by Moses' wish that all might become prophets.

-prophecy" rhymes with "see."
+The noun "prophecy" rhymes with "see."
 But this noun does not appear in today's English lectionary selections (whether Protestant or Catholic, U.S. or world).
 So if you were to say, "The Spirit prompted Eldad to prophesy, and prompted Medad to deliver a prophecy," then the words have different sounds.

 Proclaiming the Story in Detail: The original audience of this story believed that prophesying was a special gift.
 God both empowered and compelled some people to speak to others with God's own authority.
 That's no small matter.
 So they were wary of anyone prophesying without all the right credentials.
 In this story, two elders missed the prophet-ordination ceremony but prophesied anyway.
 To object to that seems like nit-picking to us, but it was very troubling to the people among whom it happened.
 What's really instructive, though, is the contrast between Joshua's response to this and Moses' response.